The Holocaust confronted Christian leaders at the time and after 1945 with grave ethical and theological questions:

 Numerous Protestant statements were also issued during these decades.
 The United Methodist Church issued “Bridges in Hope: Interreligious Dialogue between Jews and Christians” in 1972, updating it in 1996 with “Building New Bridges in Hope.”
 The 1987 General Synod of the United Church of Christ affirmed that “God’s covenant with the Jewish people has not been rescinded or abrogated by God, but remains in full force,” while a document of the Presbyterian Church (USA) issued the same year explicitly renounced the idea that Christians have replaced Jews as “the people of God.”
 The Evangelical Lutheran Church in America directed itself particularly to the baleful heritage of Martin Luther, and in its 1994 “Declaration to the Jewish Community” the ELCA decisively repudiated Luther’s anti-Jewish views.
 Speaking of Luther’s anti-Jewish treatises, the statement declares:

-Dr. Franklin Sherman, member of the Museum’s Church Relations Committee and former Associate for Interfaith Relations of the Department for Ecumenical Affairs, Evangelical Lutheran Church in America.
+—Dr. Franklin Sherman, former member of the Museum’s Committee on Ethics, Religion, and the Holocaust and former Associate for Interfaith Relations of the Department for Ecumenical Affairs, Evangelical Lutheran Church in America

-For further information and documentation, see the web site of the International Council of Christians and Jews, www.jcrelations.net/, and especially for Roman Catholic materials, www.bc.edu/research/cjl/ or www.sidic.org/en/.
+For further information and documentation, see the website of the International Council of Christians and Jews (external link), and especially for Roman Catholic materials, the Center for Christian-Jewish Learning at Boston College (external link).